mmuro/TinyMCE-Spellcheck/README.md

-=== TinyMCE Spellcheck ===
+# TinyMCE Spellcheck

-TinyMCE Spellcheck adds the spellcheck button back to the editor in WordPress.
+TinyMCE Spellcheck adds the spellcheck button back to the editor in WordPress 3.6.